 Ganapati isn’t a corporate business hotel.
 It doesn’t offer you the modernity that one might expect.
-However, what Ganapati has in abundance is historical spectacles, a strong cultural aesthetics and an awesome view of the Ganges.
+However, what Ganapati has in abundance is historical spectacles, strong cultural aesthetics and an awesome view of the Ganges.

 Air-Condition and a Commode

 I was a solo business traveler and wasn’t in a mood to squander top dollars on hotel rooms.
 My priorities are simple – good food and a safe place.
 The very basic and quaint budget rooms on the ground floor (INR 1800 Per Night – EP Plan) adjoining a cozy courtyard was just fine.
 The only touch of luxury in the room was an Air-Condition and a commode (to be very specific).
-No land phones, no television, no fancy furniture and almost no Wi-Fi.
+No land phones, no television, no fancy furniture, and almost no Wi-Fi.
 The rooms with higher tariffs might be having those.
 That’s okay though.
 The last thing I wanted to do was watch silly television sops sitting in a Varanasi hotel.

 A Touch of Ancient Architectural Elegance

 While the entire hotel premises dons a splash of vibrant colors, the doors knobs, latches, panes and everything else had a touch of ancient architectural elegance.
-You need to climb up and down some interesting arrangement of steep stairs to access the rooftop restaurant, a small terrace or the reception area.
+You need to climb up and down some interesting arrangements of steep stairs to access the rooftop restaurant, a small terrace or the reception area.
 Probably because the management didn’t redesign the existent masonry structure.
 Ganapati has a lot of open space and fresh air, which most centrally air-conditioned city hotels severely lack.